 Apple Mac Mail is a free, built-in third party email client for Mac users that offers easy setup and customization with a user-friendly interface.
 This article will explain the general setup of Apple Mac Mail.

 General Email Settings

-For general settings that can be used in conjunction with the setup instructions listed below, please refer to the following article:
+Otherwise, you will need to provide email For general settings that can be used in conjunction with the setup instructions listed below, please refer to the following article:

 Before setting up Mac Mail to use with your domain, it is recommended that you first:

 - Wait until your domain name has been propagated

 - Create the email account in your hosting control panel

 The following video will walk you through Mac Mail Configuration: